aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 > If the Lambda logs don't show failures but SSH key authentication still fails and/or prompts for a password, it's possible that AWS Transfer did not successfully verify the supplied private key against the public key.
 It's also possible that required session properties were missing or misconfigured in the user record.
 Check the [AWS Transfer server log group](https://docs.aws.amazon.com/transfer/latest/userguide/structured-logging.html) for additional details.

 ### Next steps
-With the solution setup completed and tested, you can begin adding more identity provider and user records, and explore advanced functionality in each module to support your use case.
+With the solution setup completed and tested, you can begin adding more identity provider and user records and explore advanced functionality in each module to support your use case.
 The [identity provider modules](#identity-provider-modules) section provides detailed information about each identity provider, its configuration settings, and example configurations.

 ## Getting help